Monday, February 25, 2013

 A teacher from one school said, "There is God, and then there is me, that's it."
 He was not being dramatic; his reality is that he has to fend for himself completely.
 Clean and maintain the school, handle 30-40 students in every way, deal with the community, manage the mid-day meals, fill up reports, manage vaccination camps, respond to the officers and the list is much longer.
 Two other teachers were not fatalistic.
 They said: "We can live here crying, or we can live here laughing."
 They are all on their own.

-Many of them live in the schools, since there is no place to rent in the village and it is not possible to walk a few kilometers every day in that terrain from elsewhere.
+Many of them live in the schools, since there is no place to rent in the village and it is not possible to walk a few kilometres every day in that terrain from elsewhere.
 In Jaipur, they call this region kalapaani for Barmer is a pretty hard place to be in.
 Every aspect of the district emphasizes the isolation of teachers, although their reality is not different elsewhere.

-Fifty kilometers outside Bangalore, just off National Highway 4, I walked into a school.
+Fifty kilometres outside Bangalore, just off National Highway 4, I walked into a school.
 No one had visited them in a year.
 The teacher had been to the block office for supplies; he had virtually no real connection with the system.

 There are demands on the teachers and the block education authorities to file administrative reports very often.
-However, interactions between different parts of the system are rare let alone a genuine connection on their real work education.
+However, interactions between different parts of the system are rare let alone a genuine connection on their real work—education.
 This is the story across India.

 The task of organizing good education for even a single child is perhaps one of the most challenging things that a person can face.
 The reality of being a teacher and doing this for 30-40 students makes this exponentially harder.
 This role becomes even more complex in India, given our diversity and socio-economic characteristics.

-The design of our schooling system with schools within a kilometer of each habitation has solved the problem of access, but has added further complexity.
+The design of our schooling system with schools within a kilometre of each habitation has solved the problem of access, but has added further complexity.
 It forces teachers to handle children across age groups together.
 It has also contributed to the isolation of teachers and other education functionaries.
 The Barmer example makes this stark: teachers in remote sand dunes, on their own.

 But, let this not suggest that the issue of isolation exists only in the so-called hard places.
 This is the reality everywhere for our teachers even in the heart of our cities too.